null65/RadioForus.co.uk-fallback/README.md

-This is the GitHub Pages hosting for the radioforus.co.uk website, the server it was being hosted on sadly died!
+This is a fallback hosting repo for the radioforus.co.uk Managed by Jack M9JAK

 #RADIOFORUS
 We are an amateur radio YouTube Channel in the UK, promoting the hobby to the younger generations to keep this great hobby alive.

-The channel is owned and run by Tom 2E0KOF and all the technical stuff is managed by Jack M9JAK!

-Check out our other things and more! 💯